AdobeDocs/experience-platform.en/help/segmentation/ui/prospect-audience.md

 ## Next steps

 After reading this guide, you now know how to create and manage your prospect audiences in Adobe Experience Platform.
-To learn how to activate a prospect audience to other downstream services, please read the ??? guide.
+To learn how to activate a prospect audience to other downstream services, please read the guide on [activating prospect audiences](../../destinations/ui/activate-prospect-audiences.md).